Frankjunyulin/Sokoban-Game/README.md

 ## Construction:

 ### Project
-It contains the java files.
+Folder which contains all the java files.

 ### resrc
-folders which contains resources used by the game design.
+Folders which contains resources used by the game design.

 ### compile
 A script to compile the project.